 Note-takers are recruited from within classes in which a student with a documented disability requires assistance.
 Note-takers are paid $25.00 per credit per semester (e.g., a 3 credit course = $75 for the semester).
 They can use carbon-treated note-taking paper (available from DSS) so that when they take their notes, a second copy is produced without any additional work.
 Alternately, the note-taker may choose to type and then the email notes to them in an electronic format after each class session.

-"Disability Support Services is recruiting a note-taker for this class.
+"Disability Support Services is recruiting a notetaker for this course.
 No extra time outside of class is required.
 Notes can be taken by hand or on your computer and emailed.
 For someone who already takes good notes, this is an opportunity to assist a fellow student and earn extra money.
 Any interested student should let me know by email so I can connect you with the student needing notes.
 You will also need to contact Disability Support Services to set-up payment."

-It is important that you read the announcement each class session until a note-taker is found.
-The student will met with the notetaker(s) after class and take care of all further arrangements.
-If you use outlines / notes for your lecture, it will be helpful to share them until a notetaker is found.
+The student registered with DSS will meet with the notetaker(s) and take care of all further arrangements.
+If you use outlines/notes for your lecture, it will be helpful to share them until a notetaker is found.

 Students with this accommodation may audio record lectures and discussions even with a no recording policy in place within the classroom.
 These recordings are exclusively for the student needing accommodations and are not to be shared with others.
 If desired, DSS can provide a written agreement to that effect.
 The student is responsible for providing his or her own recording device.
 (Digital recorders, audio cassette recorders, and apps for personal mobile devices are examples of some of the devices allowed.
 Video recording classes is not permitted.)